46620/guides/docs/machine/linux/1gpu_pass.md

 Once that's all done you can test them by running the start script, if you're screen goes black then boom it worked and you did it right.
 Now go hold the power button down to restart it so you can continue.

-# Hijacking a GPU
+## Hijacking a GPU

-## Patching the GPU
+### Patching the GPU
 >This step is not required for all GPUs.
 I'm covering it for most NVIDIA cards just to make it easier if you actually need it.

 First thing you're gonna wanna do is get the file you dumped in [this step](1gpu_pass.md#before-installing-linux) and put it somewhere you will remember.
 I put mine in a `vbios` folder in my `Documents` directory.

-Next you want to install a hex editor, for this guide I'm using Bless so run `sudo pacman -S bless` and open it.
+Next you want to install a hex editor, for this guide I'm using Bless so install and open it.

 Next make sure that you have a backup of the file before opening it in the hex editor.
-After you make a backup open the original and get ready for patching.
+After you make a backup, open the original and get ready for patching.

 Open the file and hit `CTRL+F` and type "VIDEO" and and search as Text.
 Find the closest "U" in front (hex 55) and delete **EVERYTHING** before of it.
 (The file size difference for my GPU was ~130kb).
 Once you do that save the file and close bless.